Aebestach/KSP.Stock.RSS.Principia.SSOCalculator/README.md

 # KSPStock_RSSPrincipiaSSOCalculator

-This tool can generate configuration files for Principia, adding the second-order spherical harmonic coefficient j2 to the stock planets, to help players successfully enter the sun-synchronous orbit of the stock planets.
-At the same time, this tool also supports calculating the relevant parameters of the sun-synchronous orbit in the RealSolarSystem environment.
+This tool can generate configuration file of Principia, so as to add the second-order spherical harmonic coefficient j2 to the stock planet to help players successfully enter the sun-synchronous orbit of the stock planet.
+At the same time, this tool also supports the calculation of relevant parameters of the sun-synchronous orbit in the RealSolarSystem environment.

 <h2> Dependencies </h2>